routingcraft/node-protection-checker/README.md

 When checking for cascading link-protection effect (**De Facto Protected SID type 2**), we don't know what TI-LFA implementation run on other routers and what SID it can protect.
 There are certain assumptions I have to make, which might be wrong in certain corner cases.

 If the PLR that is checked supports TI-LFA for a certain SID type, all other routers must also support it.

+## IS-IS Configuration caveats

+There are a couple of minor issues with the code, I will fix them when I have time.

+* Secondary IP on interfaces are not supported
+* All IS-IS routers must advertise hostname TLV